jfcloutier/karma_system/design_notes/acting.md

 * Updates what it curently considers to be its most urgent intent and assigns it a priority
   * but only if no intent is already progressing toward being executed
-* Advances toward completion, as precedence dictates,
+* Advances toward completion, as urgency dictates,
   * the status of its own intent
   * the statuses of directives received from parent CAs trying to achieve their own self-assigned or received goals